programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 To stop the server use Ctrl + C in the terminal.
 You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.
 You may need to reload the page in the browser to apply any code changes.

+## PNG Pottery

+While not ubiquitous throughout PNG and West Papua, many communities have a history of making ceramic vessels for use in cooking, storage or ceremonial purposes.
+Pottery was first introduced to the Papua mainland over 3000 years ago (Gaffney et al. 2015) and the many different techniques, forms and decorations found are probably the result of a combination of local innovations and influences from different external sources.

+In trying to understand this cultural transmission researchers compare factors such as decoration, form and building technique among the different communities.
+This lesson includes information and models for 29 communities.
+Step-by-step instructions are given for 6 models, with the assets and information for another 23 provided for users to practice with.
+These vessels include the paddle and anvil-made, rounder, less decorated vessels, often used for water storage and generally made by women, in coastal communities (including Bilibil speakers), scattered around the island.
+In the south east, woman potting communities (including Mailu and Misima-Paneati speakers) utilise different variations of techniques incorporating finishing with clay rings and generally geometric incised or applique decoration.
+While in many inland communities, men and women potters (including Adzera, Dimiri and Iatmul speakers) use spiral (or ring) building with decorations that can include sculptural elements and carvings.

 ## Ethics

-Its important to reference the source of images and models used in a page.
-Here this will be done on an information panels in the site.
+It is important to reference the source of images and models used in a page.
+Here this will be done on an information panel in the site.
 The use of cultural heritage models, especially from communities that have been exploited and have had objects taken without consent, needs to be carefully considered.
 Laws and guidelines differ from country to country.
-Ideally consent from the maker community, or their descendants should be obtained for modelling of cultural objects.
+Ideally informed consent from the maker community, or their descendants should be obtained for modelling of cultural objects and in some countries intellectual property legislation may require evidence that at least several attempts have been made to obtain permission.

+While "utilitarian" items are generally considered exempt from copyright, some ceramics have ceremonial purposes and in some areas decoration can be based on hereditary 'trademarks'.
 The models used in this project, were created with Computer Aided Design (CAD) by the authors (who are not of PNG heritage) and are intended to be symbolic rather than realistic.
-How different communities feel about their cultural objects being represented on websites, and in VR is an area that would benefit from further research.
+While simplification of some of the designs results in the some of the brilliance of some of the potteries being under-represented, it aids in avoiding impingement on the moral rights of the original communities.
+Objects (particularly human remains or funerary artifacts) can also have different values and associations for different people and cultures as highlighted by recent (2024) legislation in the USA on the display of certain Native American objects (including burial pottery).
+Interactive web models provide a way to effectively communicate academic research to a broader community, ultimately community involvement and control should occur at an earlier stage of the study, but as in other fields technological advances have occurred that could not be forseen by data/artefact collectors, and ideas around what constitutes 'informed consent' have also advanced.
+Including information, such as [Traditional Knowledge (TK) Labels](https://localcontexts.org/labels/traditional-knowledge-labels/) in model metadata is one way cultural information can be connected to a model.
+How different communities feel about their cultural objects being modelled and represented on websites is an area that would benefit from further research.

+The degree to which models of cultural artefacts are covered by copyright, and who that copyright belongs to, depends on several factors, and is not always clearcut (Oruc, 2020; D'Andra et al. 2022).
+Many researchers aim to make their models and site code available for others to use to increase the dissemination of information and promote further research and often models/code are given [Creative Commons licences](https://creativecommons.org/share-your-work/cclicenses/) such as CC-BY-NC.
+However, it is always worth considering that your models may be used in scenes you disagree with or find offensive, i.e. the pot models could be used in a potentially culturally derogatory manner (illustrating cannibalism).
+While you can request users to only use the models and code for non-derogatory purposes, models and code are increasingly being scraped by Artificial Intelligence (AI) 'bots' thus potentially contributing to models used in scenarios you did not forsee.
+The use of the "NoAI" HTML meta tag may help discourage this.

 It is also important to reflect on whether an scenes or especially puzzles, are contributing to a colonial approach.
 For example it might be better to have objects returned to their place of origin, than a puzzle that features them being stolen or 'collected'.

 ## Creating the Basic Web Page

 Every three.js website has a 'scene' to which cameras, lights and objects need to be added.
 First create a scene with a background colour and a camera.
-The position of the camera is important, sometimes you can not see your models because the camera is looking away from them.
-We will use a perspective camera.
+The position of the camera is important, sometimes you can not see your models because the camera is looking away from them or they are outside its field of view.
+We will use a perspective camera with parameters that define the field of view, including boundaries for culling objects that are too close or too far from the camera.
+The units for Three.js are metres, and this camera will not render to the screen anything nearer to 0.1m and further than 10m.
+When we introduce moving the camera later, you will see objects disappear if they get too close.

+The camera, and other positions are set in x, y and z order.
+Different graphics programs and game engines use [different co-ordinate systems](https://twitter.com/freyaholmer/status/1325556229410861056).
+In Three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+), i.e. it is a Y up, right-handed system.
+The camera is set at a height of 1.6m, and later the map will be at 0.8m, because this code was orginally written for use in virtual reality.
+The z co-ordinate for the camera is set at 3m, as if you have stepped back from the scene.

 This background will be peach (0xf7d382).
-To specify colours you can use the colour hex code after '0x'.
+To specify colours you can use the colour [hex code](https://www.color-hex.com) after '0x'.

 In the index.html file, **after** the import declare the variables (with **let**), call and define the init and other necessary functions.
 Variables are generally declared outside function definitions, but sometimes will be declared within a function definition if the variable is only referred to within the function definition.